High Tech Buzzwords

 Some time later, a thief from a three dimensional world arrived in Flatland and removed the treasure form above with no difficulty and without being noticed.
 When the people of Flatland discovered that the treasure was gone and the perimeter is intact, they stood dumbfounded.
 How could the treasure disappear?
 It has remained a mystery to this day.
 Any explanation that it had been removed from above would have fallen on deaf ears.
 "What is 'above'?
 There is no such thing as 'above'!"

-The story moves now to our world.
 The people here also decided to build a facility to hold their treasure.
 They built a steel and concrete fortified enclosed room with a sophisticated strong safe in it to hold the treasure.
 When a time-traveler thief arrived, he removed the treasure with no difficulty.
 How did he do that?
-He simply removed the treasure before it was put in since a time-traveler is not bound by time and from this time-traveler perspective, 'before' and 'after' have no meaning.
+He simply removed the treasure before it was put in since a time-traveler is not bound by time and from this time-traveler perspective, "before" and "after" have no meaning.

 Back